jonasphilipp/InfOCF/docs/guides/quickstart.md

 ## Quickstart

-Audience: New team members (domain experts) with no prior codebase knowledge.
+Audience: Users with no prior codebase knowledge.

 When to use: You want to parse a small belief base, construct a `PreOCF`, compute ranks, and check a few conditionals within minutes.